Vinicius-Osmainchi/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper and scissors game for Hubbe.
+A rock paper and scissors game.